 - ACR Cloud Mode: Either CustomStream or BroadcastDatabase, based on how you have setup this station in the ACRCloud dashboard

-When you run MetaRadio, you should see information displayed whenever the current on-air song changes and is detected by ACRCloud.
+Go back to MetaRadio.
+If your configuration is successful, the black MetaRadio window will say “Now Playing” with some track details every time a new track is detected by ACRCloud.
 There can be a delay of up to 30 seconds based on the fingerprinting process.